paulmmoore3416/paulmmoore3416.github.io/README.md

    # Hi, I'm Paul Moore

 Welcome to my GitHub portfolio!
-I'm a passionate and driven IT professional with a focus on **Network Engineering**, **Cloud Administration**, and **DevOps Automation**.
-I thrive in remote environments and build practical, secure, and scalable systems and networks.
+I’m a highly motivated and versatile IT professional with deep expertise in Network Engineering, Cloud Platforms, and DevOps Automation.
+I thrive in fast-paced, remote environments where I can architect, automate, and optimize modern infrastructure solutions.
+My passion lies in transforming complex technical challenges into streamlined, secure, and scalable systems—always with a focus on innovation, collaboration, and lifelong learning.

 ---